radareorg/radare2-book/analysis/graphs.md

 - ** JSON ** (e.g. `agfj`)

-	Prints a json string representing the graph.
+	Prints a JSON string representing the graph.
 	- In case of the `f` format (basic blocks of function), it will have detailed information about the function and will also contain the disassembly of the function (use `J` format for the formatted disassembly.
-	- In all other cases it will only have basic information about the nodes of the graph (id, title, body, and edges).
+	- In all other cases, it will only have basic information about the nodes of the graph (id, title, body, and edges).

 - ** Graph Modelling Language ** (e.g. `agfg`)

-	Prints the gml source code representing the graph, which can be interpreted by programs such as [yEd](https://www.yworks.com/products/yed/download)
+	Prints the GML source code representing the graph, which can be interpreted by programs such as [yEd](https://www.yworks.com/products/yed/download)

 - ** SDB key-value ** (e.g. `agfk`)

-	Prints key-value strings representing the graph that were stored by sdb (radare2's string database).
+	Prints key-value strings representing the graph that was stored by sdb (radare2's string database).

 - ** R2 custom graph commands ** (e.g. `agf*`)